 Visitor attractions involving animals

-- You must assume that all cattle, sheep and goats are infected with E. coli O157 bacteria, even if the animals look clean and healthy.
-You can pick up E. coli O157 by touching animals, fences and other surfaces and accidentally transfer the bacteria to your mouth.
+- assume that all cattle, sheep and goats are infected with E. coli O157 bacteria, even if the animals look clean and healthy.
+You can pick up E. coli O157 by touching animals, fences and other surfaces and accidentally transfer the bacteria to your mouth

-- If you wash your hands thoroughly with soap and water, this will greatly reduce the chance of infection.
-Remember to wash your hands after touching an animal, before eating or drinking, and after removing clothing and shoes worn on the farm.
+- wash your hands thoroughly with soap and water, to greatly reduce the chance of infection.
+Remember to wash your hands after touching an animal, before eating or drinking, and after removing clothing and shoes worn on the farm

 - young children are particularly vulnerable to E. coli O157 infection and are more likely to suffer serious illness as a result.
 Children should be closely supervised to ensure that they wash their hands properly after contact with animals

 Read the Health Protection Agency advice for E.Coli infection prevention or the Health and Safety Executive’s advice on preventing or controlling ill health form animal contact at visitor attractions for more detailed advice.